sybrew/the-seo-framework/readme.txt

 	* TODO
 2. WP 4.4 and 4.5 support has been dropped.
 Here's why:
 	* TODO
-	* Consistent admin screen detection.
+	* Consistent admin screen and post type detection, so you won't find bugs anymore stemming from backward compatibility.
-	* Newer functionality, like memory upgrading.
+	* Newer functionality, like upgrading memory availability.

 **Feature highlights:**